yquake2/yquake2/doc/040_cvarlist.md

 * **vk_picmip**: Shrink factor for the textures. (default: `0`)

+* **vk_pixel_size**: Pixel size when rendering the world, used to simulate lower screen resolutions.
+The value represents the length, in pixels, of the side of each pixel block.
+For example, with size 2 pixels are 2x2 squares, and at 1600x1200 the image is effectively an upscaled 800x600 image.
+  (default: `1`)

 * **vk_dynamic**: Use dynamic lighting. (default: `1`)

 * **vk_showtris**: Display mesh triangles. (default: `0`)